-While these feelings and experiences aren’t happy, it’s important to feel them and learn how to move on when it’s time.
+While these feelings and experiences aren’t happy, it’s important to move on when it’s time.
 Plugging into your community, creating a strong sense of support, and setting time aside to grieve and heal can make all the difference.

 Divorce affects all parts of your life.
 “I see a tendency to want to shut down in terms of connections to other people and taking care of themselves,” program director at Center on Fathering, Ken Sanders said.
 When you overlook many aspects of your life and only focus on one there is usually a negative impact, and he believes in balance.

 Sanders tells his clients about the importance of eating well, exercising, staying in contact with friends and families, and using other supportive processes to heal.
 However, it’s also important to listen to your body and know when you are overexerting or pushing yourself too far.